 I have to be pretty clean cut in my day job and so I enjoy wearing Universal Works for a nice balance between classic menswear and workwear.
 For a more leisurely look, I enjoy Copson, Satta and Mister Green.

+Chest width shows the total circumference of the garment from armpit to armpit.
 Length is measured from shoulder seam to hem.

 Please note, all sizes are approximate and some garments may vary from the measurements listed.